IBM/cf-deployment-tracker-client-swift/README.md

 You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).

 ## To Use
-1. To leverage the cf-deployment-tracker-client-swift package in your Swift application, you should specify a dependency for it in your `Package.swift` file:
+1. To leverage the MetricsTrackerClient package in your Swift application, you should specify a dependency for it in your `Package.swift` file:

 	```swift
 	 import PackageDescription